ibm-cloud-docs/log-analysis-cli-plugin/logdna-cli.md

 ## ibmcloud logging export
 {: #logdna-export}

-Use this command to export LogDNA log information.
+Use this command to export log information.
 Options are provided to filter the exported log information.
 Exported information is presented as a response to the command and can optionally be accessed by a link sent to an email address provided on the command.

 ```sh
 ibmcloud logging export --service-key <SERVICE_KEY> [OPTIONS]